 Within the larger back-story of Sonic Rush Adventure, the continent containing the remains of Sky Babylon fell from the heavens to the ocean's surface, along with the long-lost civilization inhabiting the continent.
 Abandoning their former home, the civilization built a new one on the sea, which apparently is the city in which the Pirates' Island levels take place.
 According to Blaze, the same civilization left behind the three stone markers to point towards the heavens, conveying their hope to one day return to the sky.

-- Trebuchets - As you approach these siege weapons, Sonic or Blaze will be launched towards the sky at an angle, usually towards a wall of breakable material.
-If the rock from the trebuchet fails to leave an opening for you, don't worry; your character will break through without a noticeable decrease in speed.
-You can perform tricks once you're in the air.
+- Trebuchets - As Sonic or Blaze approach these siege weapons, they will be launched towards the sky at an angle, usually towards a wall of breakable material.
+If the rock from the trebuchet fails to leave an opening for the player, their character will break through without a noticeable decrease in speed.
+Trick Actions can be performed once in the air.

-- High-pressure water cannons - When you arrive at the ends of these, Sonic or Blaze will alternatively orient these cannons upwards at an angle and horizontally straight ahead.
+- High-pressure water cannons - When Sonic or Blaze arrive at the ends of these, they'll alternatively orient these cannons upwards at an angle and horizontally straight ahead.
 Press once the cannon is oriented in the appropriate direction to release a stream of water that can be used as a rail (and destroys any enemies in the way).
-Be quick to travel along it, for the stream will soon cease.
-Also be sure not to release the stream into spikes.
+The stream will soon cease, so the player shouldn't wait too long.

-- Big anchors - Anchors will both assist you and hinder you.
-If you're caught underneath them when they fall, you'll be crushed and instantly lose one life.
+- Big anchors - Anchors will both assist and hinder the player.
+If they're underneath them when they fall, they'll be crushed and instantly lose one life.
 However, there are flat platforms on the bottom of anchors which can be used to travel to higher elevations as the anchor retracts.
-Anchors fall and retract at various speeds, and some only fall as the character approaches.
+Anchors fall and retract at various speeds, and some only fall as the player's character approaches.

 - Fountains - These small rectangular-shaped fountains either remain stationary or move back and forth horizontally at a slow rate, generally near the water's surface.
 Hop onto them to be launched into the sky on a burst of water.
 They function in this way exactly like regular springs.

 - Dolphins - Dolphins lazily remain in place in the water.
 As soon as Sonic or Blaze grabs onto their tails, they'll automatically swim forward, carrying the player along with them.
-Control the dolphin using the d-pad; and will make the dolphin surface and dive, respectively, while and will cause the dolphin to swim slower and faster.
-Aim to navigate your dolphin through blue hoops.
-They'll accumulate stars which will refill your Tension Gauge.
-When you make it through a gold hoop (or miss it), your dolphin will release the character above the water's surface.
-You are free to do mid-air tricks at this time.
-If you want to get off your dolphin for whatever reason, press or .
+The dolphin can be controlled using the D-Pad; and will make the dolphin surface and dive respectively, while and will cause the dolphin to swim slower and faster.
+The player should aim to navigate the dolphin through blue hoops.
+They'll accumulate stars which will refill the Tension Gauge.
+Making it through a gold hoop (or missing it) will make the dolphin release the player's character above the water's surface.
+They are free to do mid-air Trick Actions at this time.
+If the player needs to get off the dolphin, they can do so by pressing or .

-- Timed gates - If you manage to pass beneath these gates before the timer reaches a certain amount (indicated by the numbers above the gate), you'll be able to pass through and usually will be rewarded with a goodie.
-If you've lallygagged, an impenetrable column of water will flow from under the gate, making it necessary to find an alternative (and speed-sapping) route.
+- Timed gates - If the player passes beneath these gates before the timer reaches a certain amount (indicated by the numbers above the gate), they'll be able to pass through and usually will be rewarded with a shortcut an item.
+If the player takes too long, an impenetrable column of water will flow from under the gate, making it necessary to find an alternative, longer route.